smithjw/smithjw.github.io/_posts/2012-08-01-initiating-screen-sharing-or-back-to-my-mac-from-the-command.md

 type: post
 published: true
 meta: {}
+---
----Just some information on how to start a Screen Sharing or Back to My Mac (BTMM from now on) session from the command line.
+Just some information on how to start a Screen Sharing or Back to My Mac (BTMM from now on) session from the command line.

 To launch a Screen Sharing session from the terminal on your local network, simply type